ORL - PAR

 The average price of all round-trip flights from Orlando to Paris clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Paris on a Tuesday and more expensive on a Sunday.
-On your return trip to Orlando, you should consider flying back on a Tuesday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Paris on a Wednesday and more expensive on a Sunday.
+On your return trip to Orlando, you should consider flying back on a Sunday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Orlando to Paris?